the-butterfly-effect/tbe/README.md

 type:
 > `LANG="nl" ./tbe`

-Of course, for English you use "en" and for spanish "es".
+Of course, for English you use "en", for spanish "es" and for Russian "ru".

 ###Known bugs and issues:
   * No Level Creator